Zhomart/elk-ansible/README.md

 Look at `defaults/main.yml` for variables.

-This playbook expects you run it under user `root`.
+This playbook is expected to run under `root`.

 **Example of using in playbook**